Prisoners’ rights advocates welcome House overhaul of cocaine sentencing

-Prisoners’ rights advocates are applauding the House for passing a bill that ends the discrepancy in sentencing for crack and powder campaign, which they say singled out Blacks for longer sentences.
+Prisoners’ rights advocates are applauding the House for passing a bill that ends the discrepancy in sentencing for crack and powder cocaine, which they say singled out Blacks for longer sentences.

 On Tuesday, the House by a wide margin of 361-66 passed the legislation, which seeks to eliminate inconsistent federal guidelines that activists have long flagged for treating crack cocaine offenses with greater severity than powder cocaine offenses.